Shincheonji Church of Jesus: Lack of transparency and tax disputes

+Control over internal criticism

+Shin Hyun-wook (former education director), Lee Jae-won (former education director), Jo Dae-won (former instructor), Choi Dong-hee (former tribe leader), Gong Hee-sook (former instructor), Yoo Jun-yeol (former national youth leader), and Noh Jin-chul (former general secretary of the General Assembly) all attempted to reform Shincheonji by addressing doctrinal errors and corruption within the organization.
+However, they were systematically expelled in succession.

 Association with the coronavirus outbreak

-The sect became involved in controversy during the COVID-19 pandemic, an outbreak of SARS-CoV-2 infections followed from the participation of a SARS-CoV-2 infected person, "Patient 31", at the organization.
+Shincheonji became involved in controversy during the COVID-19 pandemic, an outbreak of SARS-CoV-2 infections followed from the participation of a SARS-CoV-2 infected person, "Patient 31," at the organization.
 A dozen Chinese members of the church from Wuhan were also connected to the Daegu Shincheonji outbreak.

-In Busan, a 61-year-old Daegu resident is believed to have spread the virus and was diagnosed on 18 February 2020.
+In Busan, a 61-year-old Daegu resident is believed to have spread the virus and was diagnosed on February 18, 2020.
 At the time, the South Korean government had neither introduced social distancing nor restricted travel from China (apart from travel from the Hubei province).

-On 18 February 2020, Shincheonji issued a church-wide announcement of Patient 31's confirmation and closed down its churches and affiliated buildings.
+On February 18, 2020, Shincheonji issued a church-wide announcement of Patient 31's confirmation and closed down its churches and affiliated buildings.

-On 20 February 2020, Shincheonji's Daegu branch submitted a list of its members to the Korea Centers for Disease Control and Prevention to aid with contract-tracing.
+On February 20, 2020, Shincheonji's Daegu branch submitted a list of its members to the Korea Centers for Disease Control and Prevention to aid with contract-tracing.

-By 20 February 2020, 53 new cases were Shincheonji attendees or their families, reaching over 300 by 23 February, over half of all cases in South Korea in February.
-The subsequent resurgences of the virus in September 2020 and December 2020, however, surpassed the numbers seen during the outbreak associated with Shincheonji and have accelerated at a faster rate than the spread associated with Shincheonji's Daegu branch church.
+By February 20, 2020, 53 new cases were Shincheonji attendees or their families, reaching over 300 by February 23, over half of all cases in South Korea in February.
+The subsequent resurgences of the virus in September 2020 and December 2020 surpassed the numbers seen during the outbreak associated with Shincheonji and accelerated at a faster rate than the spread associated with Shincheonji's Daegu branch church.